Sparse Concept Anchoring for Interpretable and Controllable Neural Representations: Intervention Details

-Here we present detailed selection criteria, variance analysis, and scatter plots illustrating the relationship between reconstruction error and color similarity for the suppression and weight ablation experiments described in~\cref{sec:interventions}.
-These results provide insight into model selection, robustness to initialization, and the selectivity of concept interventions.
+Here we present regularization configurations, selection criteria, variance analysis, and scatter plots illustrating the relationship between reconstruction error and color similarity for the suppression and weight ablation experiments described in~\cref{sec:interventions}.
+These details provide insight into model selection, robustness to initialization, and the selectivity of concept interventions.

+\paragraph{Anchored Architecture Regularization.} The anchored architecture of~\cref{sec:anchored_architecture} uses attraction regularizers to draw labeled samples toward their target directions: